ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

 .. note::

   Pressing an arrow key will only cause the turtle to move a short distance and then stop.
-  This is because, realistically, you wouldn’t want a robot to continue carrying on an instruction without verification from the operator (you).
+  This is because, realistically, you wouldn’t want a robot to continue carrying on an instruction if, for example, the operator lost the connection to the robot.

 You can see the nodes and their associated services, topics, and actions using the ``list`` command: